As we age, our bodies naturally produce fewer hormones, which can cause unwanted changes for both women and men.

-To begin exploring your treatment options at our Oklahoma City office, preliminary blood work is done, a follow-up visit is scheduled and written information regarding BHRT is provided for review prior to follow-up.
-At the follow-up visit lab values are reviewed and treatment recommendations are made with instructions for the proper administration of BHRT.
+To begin exploring your treatment options at our Oklahoma City office, preliminary blood work is done, a follow-up visit is scheduled, and written information regarding BHRT is provided for your review prior to the follow-up.
+At the follow-up visit, lab values are reviewed and treatment recommendations are made with instructions for the proper administration of BHRT.
 Any questions you have regarding therapy can be answered at this time.
 Prescriptions are provided for local or mail-in pharmacies or a compounding pharmacy.
-Another visit is scheduled to monitor the response to therapy and will involve repeat lab testing to assure close monitoring.
+Another visit is scheduled to monitor your response to therapy and will involve repeat lab testing to assure close monitoring.